Podcast Studio Setup: The Complete Guide To Setting Up Your Home Studio

-When I first started podcasting I used a Behringer Q1202USB 12-Channel Mixer ($99) (http://bit.ly/behringerq) The main purpose of this was to allow me to do interviews by patching in my iPhone (when I wasn’t using Zoom.)
+When I first started podcasting I used a Behringer Q1202USB 12-Channel Mixer ($99) The main purpose of this was to allow me to do interviews by patching in my iPhone (when I wasn’t using Zoom.)
 It’s a bit dated now but gets the job done.

-After that I upgraded to the Focusrite 6i6 Audio Interface ($249) (http://bit.ly/focus6i6.)
+After that I upgraded to the Focusrite 6i6 Audio Interface ($249).
 I’ve been very happy with it as it allow me to have a simple interface, connect two microphones, plus hook up my iPhone or iPad.
 It’s what I would recommend to someone on a budget who wants to level up their gear, but not break the bank.

-I wanted to level up my podcast production even more so I upgraded again and I’m currently using the RodeCaster Pro (https://amzn.to/3rSNd3t).
+I wanted to take my podcast production to the next level so I upgraded again and I’m currently using the RodeCaster Pro ($500).
 What I like about it is the ability to add in podcast audio drops/sounds easily.
 It also has multiple inputs so you can record with multiple people at once.
 It’s great if you want to do podcast recordings in person.

 Like I said, in the beginning you are fine without an audio mixer or interface.
 I just wanted to be thorough so if and when you decide to upgrade you’ve got some options.